ltran1612/CS579-Reverse-Engineering/Lab3/README.md

     + The malware seems to run/access svchost.exe, which is a process used to run multiple services, as well as modify scheduling or memory management.
     + This malware was written in C++.

+Using dynamic analysis, I found that the malware:
+1) Opend some registries.
+2) Created multipl files in important folders: system32, WinSxS
+3) Created a text file in the Chapter_3L folder containing strings relating to Process Monitor.
+4) Send a PTR query to in-addr.arpa.

 ## Indicators of Compromise

 **Compilation Date (according to VirusTotal):**  2011-04-08 17:54:23 UTC